 Our final comparison between high and low Smithora sites was a grazer community comparison.
 If grazers were controlling Smithora presence or abundance through consumption, we would have observed a negative correlation between Smithora abundance and grazer abundance.
-Smithora abundance did not explain the variation seen in epifaunal invertebrate abundances but it was correlated with a shift in community structure while location (edge vs. interior) was not.
-This indicates that Smithora providing more substrate on the blade surface is not necessarily what is driving the community changes between blades with and without Smithora.
+But we observed the opposite pattern with higher abundances of invertebrates at the edge where there was also a high abundance of Smithora.
+This could be due to the presence of Smithora creating a more structurally complex habitat which in turn provides food and shelter for epifaunal invertebrates (Parket et al. 2006).
+We also observed that invertebrate communities from quadrats with Smithora were significantly different from those without in terms of relative abundances of different species.
+This indicates that Smithora could be providing more than substrate on the blade surface.
 It could be that Smithora provides a specialized habitat to a unique assemblage of invertebrates or is an important food source to certain species.
-Juvenille rockfish are also abundant in these high Smithora areas and so they could be selectively reducing certain grazing species and altering the community composition (Olson 2017).
-Grazer communities vary between the edge and interior as well (Tanner 2005*add a few more) and further research is needed to determine the extent to which these patterns of edge effects in seagrass meadows are driven by changes in substrate, predation, or food availability.
+There could also be selective predation occurring in the high Smithora areas through juvenile rockfish which show higher abundance at the edge of the meadow (Olson 2017).

+An important consideration of our study is that our comparisons across shoots with and without Smithora are also comparing between the edge and interior of a seagrass meadow.
+Large changes in epifaunal communities can be associated with seagrass meadow edges (Bowden, Rowden, and Attrill 2001; Bell et al. 2001, Tanner 2005, Prado et al. 2007).
+In separate studies edge effects have been shown to effect algal and invertebrate communities.
+We observed patterns similar to other studies with a strong correlation in edge effects between invertebrate and algal communities and with the added correlation of bacterial community differences, indicating that edge effects could be acting on multiple community levels.

 In summary our research highlights some important community forming processes happening at the edges of seagrass meadows.
 We noted differences in Smithora abundances between the edge and interior of meadows, and we showed that different seagrass microbial communities are correlated with this variation in abundance.
-We also showed that grazer communities vary with these changes in algal abundances.
+We also showed that grazer communities vary with these changes in Smithora abundances.
 It is unclear whether all three communities are influenced by the same edge effects or they are interacting together to form the ecological pattern we are noting.
 Understanding community forming processes in seagrass epifaunal communities at small spatial scales is important for recognizing large scale patterns in seagrass communities.